nxp-auto-linux/ipc-shm/ipc-shm-sample/readme.txt

 production.
 The purpose of this demo implementation is to provide basic driver functionality having minimal quality in terms of testing and documentation.

-This sample application demonstrates a ping-pong communication between 2 apps (one in Linux, one in Autosar OS) using the shared memory driver.
+This sample application demonstrates a ping-pong communication between 2 apps, one in Linux, one in RTOS (Autosar/FreeRTOS), using the shared memory driver.
 The Linux app initializes the shared memory driver, sends messages to the remote app as long as there are available transmit buffers and sleeps when there is no free transmit buffer left.
 The Linux app wakes after a message is